Since I started writing, there’s a nagging question in my head.

 Having struggled with WordPress, I was delighted to find Medium.
 It was easy to use and navigate, and you get paid for your work.
 Not much, but that’s not the point.

-When I made 21c after publishing 4 articles, I was so happy.
+When I made 21c after publishing 4 articles, I was thrilled.

 This means I am a writer.
 Again.

-Medium has reignited my confidence and passion to write.
+Medium has reignited my passion to write.
 After over 30 years, I am now on this path back to where I once started.

 But writing is still hard work.
 And I struggled to come up with ideas all the time.